Metro Transit (Minnesota): Arterial bus rapid transit

-The METRO A Line, is a bus rapid transit line, that operates along Snelling Avenue and Ford Parkway.
+The METRO A Line is a bus rapid transit line that operates along Snelling Avenue and Ford Parkway.
 The A Line connects the Metro Blue Line at 46th Street Station to the Rosedale Transit Center with a connection at the METRO Green Line Snelling Avenue station.
-The A Line is the first in a series of planned bus rapid transit lines that replace high ridership local routes.
+The A Line was the first in a series of planned bus rapid transit lines that replace high ridership local routes.
 Service began on June 11, 2016.

+The METRO B Line serves the Selby-Lake corridor, mostly following the route of the former 21 bus service.
+It runs between West Lake Station, west of Uptown in Minneapolis eastward to downtown Saint Paul.
+The line began operations on June 14, 2025.

 The METRO C Line is a bus rapid transit line that operates along Penn Avenue and Olson Memorial Highway.
 The C Line connects Brooklyn Center, North Minneapolis, and Downtown Minneapolis.
 Service began on June 8, 2019.

 The METRO D Line is a bus rapid transit line that operates along Fremont Avenue and Chicago Avenue.
 It connects Brooklyn Center, North Minneapolis, Downtown Minneapolis, South Minneapolis and Mall of America.
 Service began on December 3, 2022.

 Highway bus rapid transit

 The METRO Red Line is a bus rapid transit line providing connections between the Metro Blue Line at Mall of America and the southern suburb of Apple Valley.
-The line began service on June 22, 2013 operated by Minnesota Valley Transit Authority on behalf of the Metropolitan Council.
-On December 4, 2020 Metro Transit assumed all operations the Red Line.
+The line began service on June 22, 2013, operated by Minnesota Valley Transit Authority on behalf of the Metropolitan Council.
+On December 4, 2020, Metro Transit assumed all operations the Red Line.

 The METRO Orange Line operates along Interstate 35W from Downtown Minneapolis to the southern suburbs, terminating in Burnsville.
 Transit improvements in the corridor had been discussed for decades before bus rapid transit was chosen as the preferred mode.
 The line began operations on December 4, 2021.

+Bus rapid transit

+The METRO Gold Line is a bus rapid transit line that runs from Downtown Saint Paul to Woodbury.
+It's the first bus rapid transit line in the state to have dedicated lanes with 90% of the route traveling in these lanes.
+Operations began on March 22, 2025.
+The Gold Line will be extended to Minneapolis in 2027, replacing weekday 94 express bus service running down I-94 between Minneapolis and Saint Paul.

 Transitway projects in development

-Metro Gold Line

-The METRO Gold Line is a bus rapid transit line currently under development.
-The route will run from Downtown Saint Paul to the east suburbs, terminating in Woodbury.
-It would be the first bus rapid transit line in the state to have dedicated lanes with 90% of the route traveling in these lanes.
-Operations are anticipated to start in 2024.